oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

              |              | and Authorize Access  |               |
              +--------------+                       +---------------+
 ~~~
-Figure: Cross Device Flows (User Transferred)
+Figure: Cross Device Flows (User Transferred Session Data Pattern)

-- (A) The user takes an action on the initiating device by starting a purchase, adding a device to a network
+- (A) The user takes an action on the Initiating Device by starting a purchase, adding a device to a network
-or connecting a service to the initiating device.
+or connecting a service to the Initiating Device.
-- (B) The initiating device retrieves a QR code or user code from an authorization server.
+- (B) The Initiating Device retrieves a QR code or user code from an Authorization Server.
-- (C) The QR code or user code is displayed on the initiating device where the user scans the QR code
+- (C) The QR code or user code is displayed on the Initiating Device where the user scans the QR code
 or enters the user code on the authorization device.
-- (D) The user authenticates to the authorization server before granting authorization.
+- (D) The user authenticates to the Authorization Server before granting authorization.
-- (E) The Authorization Server issues tokens or grants authorization to the initiating device to access the user's resources.
+- (E) The Authorization Server issues tokens or grants authorization to the Initiating Device to access the user's resources.

-The Device Authorization Grant ([@RFC8628]) follows this pattern.

 ## Client Transferred Pattern
 The figure below shows an example of the client requesting the authorization server to initiate an authorization on the user's authorization device via the backchannel.